rahul713rk/Daily_update/README.md

 - practiced some SQL problems

-- participate in kaggle competition
+- participate in kaggle competition ( Loan Approval Prediction  :: Playground Series - Season 4, Episode 10)

-  - implement base model for competition
+  - implement base model using random forest for competition

 ## TODO for tomorrow

 - [ ] image classification using CNN project

   - [ ] deploy it on streamlit / heroku

 - [ ] learn about ZFNet , VGGNet , GoogleNet

 - [ ] start solving leetcode sql problems

-- [ ]  implement version-2 for kaggle competition
+- [ ] implement version-2 using xgboost , catboost , lightgbm for kaggle competition